 If you’re alkalizing three gallons or less a day, then each filter should last you a year or more.

-The replacement filter for the IONtech unit costs just under $70, which is about $20 more than the filters for the Air Water Life Aqua series.
+At the time of this writing, the IONtech replacement filter costs just under $70, which is about $20 more than the filters for the Air Water Life Aqua series.

 However, the IONtech uses what I think is a higher grade filter.
 The carbon is a high-efficiency form instead of the lower grade coconut shell granular carbon filters.